Amputation, whether it’s a limb or a toe, can be a difficult and traumatic experience. And everyone copes differently.

 Sometimes new problems can happen: depression, suicidal thoughts, body image issues, and post-traumatic stress.
 In serious cases, doctors can seek a psychiatric consult.

 “It is certainly something we monitor closely for,” Dr. Munin says.

 If you feel signs of depression, such as lack of motivation, loss of interest in things you once cared about, and ongoing grief or sadness, talk to your therapist or a counselor.
 The earlier you get help, the sooner you’ll feel better and can continue recovering.

-Find more information on the UPMC Centers for Rehab Services website.
+Find more information on the UPMC Rehabilitation Institute website.

 The UPMC Rehabilitation Institute offers inpatient, outpatient, and transitional rehabilitation, as well as outpatient physician services so that care is available to meet the needs of our patients at each phase of the recovery process.
 Renowned physiatrists from the University of Pittsburgh Department of Physical Medicine and Rehabilitation, as well as highly trained physical, occupational, and speech therapists, provide individualized care in 12 inpatient units within acute care hospitals and over 80 outpatient locations close to home and work.